 The case study discusses on the effect of the ERP system I implemented and how it helped address all of the above issues.

-2013 onwards - Founder of Dill Venutres, an idea development hub, based in Bulgaria, Europe.
+Founder of Dill Venutres, an idea development hub, based in Bulgaria, Europe.
 One of our projects is Dill Advisory, a consultancy business network, focused on providing top quality services in the areas of Management Consultings, IT and IT solutions, Transaction Support, M&A Support, Business and Financial Modelling.

-2008 onwards - Founder and General Manager of Rinamar Ltd., a professional consulting company, working in the area of Project Management for the implementation of ERP, CRM, BI solutions, IT management, Business Process optimization, Organizational restructuring.
+Founder and General Manager of Rinamar Ltd., a professional consulting company, working in the area of Project Management for the implementation of ERP, CRM, BI solutions, IT management, Business Process optimization, Organizational restructuring.

 In addition to ERP, I also have experience with other business IT solutions, including CRM, BI, BPM and specialized developed solution for business.